 3 to 5-inch Shoots

-- Continue protection for Phomopsis, DM, and PM.
+- Continue protection for Phomopsis, PM and DM.
 Begin protection for BR if you didn’t do so at the first shoot spray.
 Preventing leaf lesions reduces BR inoculum for fruit infections.

 - Make your second shoot spray 7–10 days after the first spray.
 If 2 or more inches of rain have fallen since the first spray, or if shoots are growing rapidly.
-Fungicides must be re-applied as new growth occurs, as they do not move systemically to protect it.
+Protectant fungicides must be re-applied as new growth occurs, as they do not move systemically to protect it.

 - If rain is predicted between 7 and 10 days after the first spray, make the second spray before the rain.
-Some studies have shown 1-inch of rain could wash off as much as 60 percent of the protectant fungicide residue.
-However, there is great variability among fungicides and formulations in their ability to adhere to plant surfaces.
-Systemic fungicides, therefore, are better choices during rainy days.
+Some studies have shown 1-inch of rain could wash-off as much as 60 percent of the protectant fungicide residue.
+However, there is a great variability among fungicides and formulations in their ability to adhere to plant surfaces.
+Systemic fungicides therefore are better choices during rainy days.

 6 to 10-inch Shoots

-- Continue protection for Phomopsis, DM, and PM.
+- Continue protection for Phomopsis, PM, DM and BR.
 Make your third spray 7–10 days after the second spray.
 See the note on intervals under the previous spray.